hrsh22/SFI/README.md

-# Made for Solve For India Hackathon
+# Made for Solving For India Hackathon

 <!-- PROJECT LOGO -->
 <br />